5 clever ways to make a Christmas tree look taller – from adding a base to tricking the eye with decor

 (Image credit: Future)

-Of course, the easiest way to enhance your Christmas decor and make a tree look taller is to actually elevate it, begins Ladina Schöpf, founder and architect.
-There are two ways to do this – either place your existing tree base on a platform or, as Ladina recommends, invest in a quality tree stand, such as this from Amazon, that has an adjustable height feature.
+The easiest way to enhance your Christmas decorating ideas and make a tree look taller is to actually elevate it, suggests architect Ladina Schöp.
+There are two ways to do this – either place your existing tree base on a platform or, as Ladina recommends, invest in a quality tree stand, such as the number one bestselling Tree Genie L (Gen 2) Christmas Tree Stand available at Amazon, which takes less than one minute to set your tree up when used.
 ‘This will allow you to raise the tree to your desired height and help achieve the desired visual effect,’ she explains.

 Whichever route you choose, Amy Bell, interior designer and founder of Red Chair Home Interiors recommends keeping the height of the platform under about nine inches, ‘making sure that the platform is wide enough to hold the tree stand with generous room to spare on all sides (for example: 20 x 20).’